hpreston/cicd_learning_lab/cleanup.md

 ## CleanUp - Uninstall your Application

 In this lab we built and put to use a full CICD pipeline for a very simple application.
-Full production applicaiton pipelines are more involved with a greater amount of testing to ensure only good code is deployed, but the basic steps and process are the same.
+Full production application pipelines are more involved with a greater amount of testing to ensure only good code is deployed, but the basic steps and process are the same.

 ## Uninstall your application